15th MEU Marines refuel F15C at FARP during Northern Edge 2021

 |0

-This work, 15th MEU Marines refuel F15C at FARP during Northern Edge 2021 [Image 4 of 4], by Sgt Sarah Stegall, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 15th MEU Marines refuel F15C at FARP during Northern Edge 2021, by Sgt Sarah Stegall, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT